Fatima-Luana/Fatima-Luana/README.md

-#  Hey 👋

-### Hi there! welcome to my profile! how are you?🥰
+## Hi there!👋 welcome to my profile! how are you?🥰

-* My name is Fátima Luana 🇧🇷 and I am a Information Technology studant.
+* My name is Fátima Luana 🇧🇷 and I am a Information Technology student.

 * I am passionate about solving problems and learning.
 Always open to new challenges and ready to face changes.